kalynbeach/wavy/notes.md

 ## TODOS

+- Work on AudioControls component
+  - Redesign / improve layout (less horizontal shift)
   - Gain controls / mute function
     - Needs to control output volume but still allow signal with gain to be analyzed

 - Factor out configs, use in audio and canvas composables
   - Default AudioDevice